break-free/github-agent/README.md

 Start on Github AI Tool

 ## Overview
+This agent is intended to create pull requests and/or manage github repositories as part of chains.

 ### Setup
+> [!WARNING]
+> Be sure to explicitly name your environment json file as `envvars.json` to avoid publishing API keys and other sensitive secrets to github

 Start with a ./envvars.json like this (fill out actual values):
 ```
 {